DataShades/ckanext-search-tweaks/README.md

 #### Config settings

-	# Display suggestions that have fewer results than current query
+	# Do not show suggestions that have fewer results than current query
-	# (optional, default: false).
+	# (optional, default: true).
-	ckanext.search_tweaks.spellcheck.show_worse_suggestions = on
+	ckanext.search_tweaks.spellcheck.more_results_only = off

 ---